minghu0830/OphCLIP/README.md

-# OphCLIP
+# OphCLIP: Hierarchical Retrieval-Augmented Learning for Ophthalmic Surgical Video-Language Pretraining

+## 📰 News
+- [2025-6-26] 🎉🎉🎉 OphCLIP is accepted by ICCV 2025.

+## TO DO
+- [ ] Release dataset
-We will open-source all code and checkpoints after the manuscript is accepted.
+- [ ] Release code and checkpoints